-If a player tries to step onto a barrier, the move is prohibited, and the player must choose a different move.
-Discuss advantages / disadvantages , e.g. barriers can prevent giving a check.
+In this case, white plays a tactical move that traps black’s queen.
+Since pieces cannot move onto the barrier, black has no way of defending their queen.
+Followingly black plays pawn to a6, and is forced to give up their queen.

 Rules for Shield

 The shield makes the piece that steps on it “protected”, i.e. the piece on the shield cannot be captured.
 When the shield changes its position, the piece can be captured again.
 Anchored to its square, the shield does not move with the piece that picked it up.